 Information about careers on this list comes from the Occupational Information Network (O*NET) of the U.S. Department of Labor/Employment and Training Administration (USDOL/ETA).

-The difficulty of Communication Studies as a major will depend on a variety of factors, including your personal strengths and weaknesses, the specific courses you take, and the expectations and requirements of your program.
+The difficulty of Communication Studies will depend on a variety of factors, including your personal strengths and weaknesses, the specific courses you take, and the expectations and requirements of your program.

 Communication Studies is a broad field that covers a range of topics, including interpersonal communication, organizational communication, media studies, and more.
 Some courses may be more challenging than others depending on your interests and background knowledge.